Pages

 'British diplomats in India are learning Hindi to develop a deeper understanding of the country and to identify business opportunities for British firms – BBC news item'.

 Firangis have completed full circle.
-They were looking for business opportunities without learning Hindi 150 years ago & coming again this time equipped with Hindi to identify business opportunities!
+They were looking for business opportunities without learning Hindi 200 years ago.
+Now they are coming again this time equipped with Hindi to identify business opportunities!

-Last time they were keen that every Hindustani learnt English & left without learning Hindi.
+Last time they were keen that every Hindustani learns English but left India without learning Hindi.
 And now?
+It’s business stupid!

-For deeper understanding of any country learning their language is a good tool.
-Now any language has alphabet, grammar & phonetics or spoken words.
+For deeper understanding of any country, learning their language is a good tool.
+Now every language has alphabet, grammar & phonetics or spoken words.
 As regards alphabet English & Hindi have similar styles as both are not pictorial like Mandarin.
-But a few differences are there – Hindi ‘ta’ as in Tandoor or ‘tu’, Hindi ‘da’ sound as in ‘Dada’, Hindi da as in ‘Vada’ or in ‘chidia’ are missing in English.
-Nasal sound as in ‘kyon’ or ‘Doston mein’ is missing in English, Pnwaar becomes Panwar, Kunwar becomes Kan wara etc.
+But a few differences are there – Hindi ‘ta’ 'त' as in Tandoor, Hindi ‘da’ 'द' sound as in ‘Dada’, Hindi da 'ड़' as in ‘Vada’ or in ‘Chidia’ are missing in English.
+Nasal sound as in ‘kyon’ or ‘Doston mein’ is missing in English, Pnwaar becomes Panwar, Kunwar becomes Kanwara etc.

-Another peculiarity a Firangi must understand about Hindi is dual words spoken frequently such as Khana-vana, Chota-mota, Aana-jaana, Dekha-bhala, Davaa-daaru or even English-vinglish!
+Another peculiarity a Firangi trying to learn Hindi, must understand about Hindi dual words spoken frequently such as Khana-vana, Chota-mota, Dekha-bhala, Davaa-daaru or even English-Vinglish!

-He may learn good, grammatically correct, bookish Hindi in Goraland & land up in Delhi having following dialogue.
-It is doubtful if he would understand the reply in FULL:
+He may learn good, grammatically correct, bookish Hindi in homeland and land up in Delhi having following dialogue with our friend Harender:

 Firangi: Aapkaa kiyaa haal haaii?